-Each seat is for a three-year term beginning July 1, 2020 and ending June 30, 2023.
-One incumbent is eligible to stand for re-election.
-Two incumbents have reached the maximum service and are not eligible to stand for re-election.
+Each seat is for a three-year term beginning July 1, 2023 and ending June 30, 2026.
+Of the 3 incumbents, two Alumni Governors are eligible to seek re-election; and the other Alumni Governor has reached the maximum service permitted and is not eligible to seek re-election.

 Collectively and individually, governors are stewards of the University who:

 - support and advance its mission;